Royal Antediluvian Order of Buffaloes: Lodge names and associations

 There was also a Lodge that met at or in the vicinity of the Shaftsbury Theatre.
-Often the Lodges formed by those connected to the theatre and entertainment business had names that either demonstrated clearly their association such as simply "The Theatre Lodge", or that were named in honour of a famous theatrical personage's such as "Garrick Lodge" or "Sheridan Lodge".
+Often the Lodges formed by those connected to the theatre and entertainment business had names that either demonstrated clearly their association such as simply "The Theatre Lodge", or that were named in honour of a famous theatrical personage such as "Garrick Lodge" or "Sheridan Lodge".